-The Internet of Water seeks to accelerate efforts to make public data more discoverable, accessible, and usable.
+The Internet of Water Coalition seeks to accelerate efforts to make public data more discoverable, accessible, and usable.
 One starting point is to understand what publicly collected water data already exists.

 This requires an inventory.